Pradeeppachiyappan/PCA-Matrix-Addition-With-Unified-Memory/README.md

 sumMatrix on gpu : 0.023536 sec <<<(128,128),
 (32,32)>>>root@SAVMLSystem:/home/student/Sidd_Lab_Exp_4#
 ```
+## EXPLANATION:
+1. The memsets are used to initialize the hostRef and gpuRef arrays to zero before the computation of the sumMatrixOnHost and sumMatrixGPU functions respectively.
+Removing these memsets may result in incorrect results if there is any existing data in these arrays.

+2. However, since these arrays are allocated using cudaMallocManaged, they are already initialized to zero by default.
+Therefore, removing the memsets would not affect the correctness of the program.
 ## Result:
 Thus, the Matrix Addition with Unified Memory has been successfully performed and removing the
 ‘memset’ functions did not have a significant impact on the performance of the program.